DaveBenham/VenomModules/README.md

 Cross-fades between different filter modes.

-The small **Morph Mode button** controls which filter types are used.
+The small **Morph Mode button** controls which filter modes are used.
-- LP <-> BP (red)
+- LP <-> BP (red) - low pass to band pass
-- LP <-> BP <-> HP (orange)
+- LP <-> BP <-> HP (orange) - low pass to band pass to high pass
-- LP <-> HP (green, default)
+- LP <-> HP (green, default) - low pass to high pass
-- BP <-> HP (blue)
+- BP <-> HP (blue) - band pass to high pass

-The different filter modes effect signal phase differently, as does the slope (number of poles).
+The different filter modes effect signal phase differently.
+The phase relationship between the different filter modes varies depending on the selected filter slope.
 The differential phase shifts could lead to phase cancellation when cross-fading.
-To mitigate this, the band pass may be inverted in the morph cross fade, depending on the current slope setting.
+To mitigate this, some filter modes are inverted in the morph cross fade, depending on the current slope setting.

+### INPUT
+The right input is normalled to the left input, meaning the right will receive the left input if the right is unpatched.

+### Outputs

+There is a left and right output for each filter mode.
+If the right output is unpatched, then the right output is added to or subtracted from the left output, depending on the Spread Mono Mode selection.

+If the filter is set to the audio range, then by default DC offsets are blocked by a high pass filter.
+There is a context menu option to disable the Audio DC block.

+#### MORPH

+This is the result of the Morph cross fade.

+#### LOW PASS

+Frequencies above the cutoff are attenuated

+#### HIGH PASS

+Frequencies below the cutoff are attenuated

+#### BAND PASS

+Frequencies above and below the cutoff are attenuated

+#### NOTCH

+Frequencies at or near the cutoff are attenuated

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.